Bridging the Gap between Newton-Raphson Method and Regularized Policy Iteration: Convergence Analysis

 Combining (\ref{final bound part 2}) and (\ref{final bound part 3}), the proof of (\ref{total fast linear convergence bound}) is completed.

 Forcing $\Delta$ goes to zero requires that $q$ approaches the optimal value $q_*$, i.e., for $q_0\rightarrow q_*$,

 holds.
-So we conclude that the asymptotic linear convergence rate for regularized MPI is $\gamma^M$. \end{proof}
+So we conclude that the asymptotic linear convergence rate for RMPI is $\gamma^M$. \end{proof}

-\begin{remark}[comparison with prior art] To the best of our knowledge, we are the first to establish the $\gamma^M$ asymptotic linear convergence rate of regularized MPI.
-Previous result \cite{geist2019theory} shows that regularized MPI converges linearly with the rate being $\gamma$, raising the question that the step number $M$ does not appear in the convergence rate.
-Our result shows that regularized MPI achieves faster linear convergence as it approaches the optimal value.
-The asymptotic linear convergence rate is $\gamma^M$, which is smaller than $\gamma$ for $M\geq2$.
-Our result accounts for the benefit of carrying out more steps (larger $M$) in policy evaluation, since more steps induce faster convergence rates. \end{remark}
+\textbf{Comparison with Prior Art.} To the best of our knowledge, we are the first to establish that RMPI enjoys an asymptotic linear convergence rate of $\gamma^M$.
+Prior work \cite{geist2019theory} demonstrated a linear convergence rate of $\gamma$, a bound that notably leaves the influence of the step number $M$ unaccounted for.
+Our result theoretically quantifies the benefit of performing more steps (larger $M$) in regularized policy evaluation.

+\begin{remark} In this work, we focus on dynamic-programming algorithms (RPI and RMPI) for RMDPs with a fixed parameter $\lambda$.
+We do not consider schemes that anneal $\lambda$ across iterations to approach the unregularized optimum.

+Technically, we view the regularized Bellman operator as arising from a smoothing of the $\max$ operator, which enables a Newton-type analysis.
+This view is strictly an analysis tool; it does not imply the RMDP is merely a smooth approximation of the original MDP.
+For a fixed $\lambda$, the objective is well-defined and encodes explicit preferences, such as exploration or robustness.
+Indeed, in many modern RL pipelines, such as the deep RL library Tianshou \cite{weng2022tianshou}, $\lambda$ is treated as a hyperparameter that is tuned and held fixed rather than annealed.
+Furthermore, regularization can be viewed as a form of robustification, where the regularized optimum coincides with the solution to an adversarially perturbed control problem in a suitable dual formulation~\cite{husain2021regularized}.
+Consequently, convergence results for fixed-$\lambda$ problems are practically and theoretically well-motivated. \end{remark}